AlyxSharkBite/CryptoShark/ReadMe.md

 [BouncyCastle](https://www.bouncycastle.org) is the core of the Encryption and Decryption removing any concerns of export restrictions.

-Encryption is done with a 256 Bit Cipher using Galois/Counter Mode (GCM).
+Encryption is done with a 256 Bit Key using Galois/Counter Mode (GCM).
 The following encryption algorithms are supported:

 * [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)
 * [Camellia](https://en.wikipedia.org/wiki/Camellia_(cipher))